What Is Data Lineage and Why Does It Matter?

 Running a data pipeline used to be a mystical and unapproachable task, one very few of us were prepared to do.
 It required the coordination of significant financial and operational resources, and most organizations were able to conjure enough appetite to run exactly one.

 Now, every part of the modern data stack can be deployed in the cloud.
 Data engineering is never easy, but these days basic transformations and visualizations can be built from nothing in mere minutes.
 The cost is low enough to fit into an expense report, if not free.
-Which is why there’s now so much data, in so many different shapes and sizes, being created by an increasingly large group of people from different backgrounds, many of whom aren’t on the data team.
+This is why there’s now so much data, in so many different shapes and sizes, being created by an increasingly large group of people from different backgrounds, many of whom aren’t on the data team.

 The means of producing datasets have been democratized, to the point where any team can create and share data, and that data can quickly become business-critical.
 In short, data has become a driver of community, and of all the diversity, conflict, and creative ferment that word can imply.
-Indeed, the Astronomer team is committed to Airflow largely because we believe it should be easy for all kinds of people to work with data, that the best innovation comes from the broadest possible enablement.

 But this can lead to fragmentation.
 As if the enormity of data lakes isn’t brain-bending enough, now we have ten thousand data puddles.
 There’s more to data movement than any individual can comprehend, much less keep track of, without being able to see it.
 To operate in today’s distributed data ecosystems, you need a complete and up-to-date picture at all times.